 In 1889, the Prince of Wales decided to attend a race at the Kempton racecourse.
 This prompted the park management to construct the Royal Box for the prince.
 And they impressively managed to pull this off within 21 days.

 During the First World War, the British Army would use this racecourse as a depot for military supplies.
-After the war, the course was no longer in good shape for racing.
+After the war, the course was no longer in good shape.
 The management moved the horse races scheduled to take place on this course to Sandown, Gatwick, and Hurst Park.
 Later, the course contractors repaired the damaged sections of the course and races resumed.
-In 1997, contractors built a new state of the art grandstand.
+In 1997, contractors built a new state-of-the-art grandstand.
 Further to that, the management added an all-weather racetrack in 2006.

-The Kempton racecourse has a lot to offer in terms of horse racing action.
+This racecourse has a lot to offer when it comes to horse races.
 It is particularly famous for Grade 1 steeplechase races.
-Below, we explore some of the finest Kempton Park racetracks.
+Below, we explore some of the park’s finest racetracks.

 The inner circuit is ideal for races above five or ten furlongs.
 And it ends with a straight that favours speeding.
 Unlike the inner circuit, the outer circuit is more forgiving.
 It does not have sharp bends and its straight stretches for 3 furlongs or so.

 The National Hunt is another thrilling racetrack for flat racing.
 The track is a triangular circuit that boasts a 220-yard run.
 Most horses can easily handle the fences.
 The Grade 1 National Chase action takes place on this track.
 Horses that are four years and above can participate in this event.